Side effects of chemotherapy

 • Many people find losing their head hair very upsetting.
 Try to remember that it will grow back.
 Until it does, you might want to wear a wig.
 It's a good idea to get a wig fitted before you start losing your hair, so that it matches as closely as possible your style and colour.
 You may want to get your hair cut shorter so that it fits better under a wig.
 Spend some time choosing one that suits you.

-• The Government helps pay the cost of a wig.
-You must get a certificate from your doctor that states you are entitled to a wig.
+• The Government helps pay the cost of a wig but you will need to get a specific certificate from your doctor for this.
 Some people don't bother with a wig.
 They stay bald or cover up with a scarf or hat.

 • Your hair will grow back again when your treatment stops.
 It takes between 4 and 12 months to grow back a full head of hair.
 It is possible your new hair may be a different texture or colour.
 Your scalp may be quite itchy as your hair grows back.
 Frequent shampooing can help.